Installation

 Note

 When you run this check from inside the top-level SAPPHiRE code directory, it will always return successfully.
-The reason for this is that Python also checks the current working directory for packges.
+The reason for this is that Python also checks the current working directory for packages.
 So, run this check from e.g. your home directory.

 Start a Python session.
 You can use a launcher of some type (e.g. the one from Python(x,y)), or open a terminal and type: